ssavi-ict/fpdf2/docs/Maths.md

 ## Using Pygal ##
-[Pygal](https://www.pygal.org/en/stable/) is a graph plotting library using python.
-You can install Pygal using ` $ pip install pygal` command.
+[Pygal](https://www.pygal.org/en/stable/) is a graph plotting library using Python.
+You can install Pygal using `pip install pygal` command.

 `fpdf2` is able to embed the graph and charts that are generated using `Pygal` library.
 The following ways explain how to embed `Pygal` charts into `fpdf2` library.
+However, we can not embed graphs as SVG directly.
+Since, `Pygal` introduces <style> & <script> elements to the `SVG` images it produces ([Ref](https://github.com/Kozea/pygal/blob/3.0.0/pygal/svg.py#L449)) which currently not supported by `fpdf`.
+You can see the unsupported SVG features of `fpdf`[here](https://pyfpdf.github.io/fpdf2/SVG.html#currently-unsupported-notable-svg-features).

 ### Using cairosvg (*A faster and efficient implementation*) ###